segabl/pd2-chaos-mod/README.md

 Increases enemy movement speed

 **Color Correction**
-Applies random color filters
+Applies random color grading

 **Concussive Trauma**
-All weapon shots will concuss enemies and players for a short duration
+All weapon shots have a chance to concuss enemies and players

 **Console Experience**
 Caps frame rate at 25fps